top of page

 When Good Intentions Go Wrong

-For someone who’s trying to simplify, every extra item represents a decision — where to store it, how to use it, or when to let it go.
+For someone trying to simplify, every extra item represents a decision — where to store it, how to use it, or when to let it go.
 Multiply that by every birthday, holiday, and “just because” moment, and you’ve got a serious accumulation problem.

 The Guilt That Keeps You Stuck

 Many of my clients feel obligated to keep gifts because they don’t want to seem ungrateful.
 But here’s a mindset shift: the moment you receive a gift, the giver’s job is done.
 The item is now yours to use, repurpose, donate, or let go of as you see fit.
+Keeping something out of guilt doesn’t honor the giver — it just burdens you.

 Rethinking Gift-Giving Altogether